Phyllis MacPherson-Russell: Biography

 Phyllis Macpherson-Russell studied mathematics at the University of London, between 1945 and 1948.
 Already during her studies, she was involved in the interests of the Caribbean and was a representative at conferences of the World Federation of Democratic Youth in London.
 After receiving an Issa Scholarship, she received a Grace Hoadley Dodge Scholarship, which helped her earn a postgraduate degree from Columbia University.
 She graduated in 1961, with a doctorate in pedagogy.
 After returning to Jamaica, she became a lecturer at the Faculty of Extracurricular Education, now the School of Continuing Education, at the University of the West Indies (UWI).

-In August 1978, she was appointed Prime Minister of Education by Michael Manley in his government, making her the second Jamaican woman to serve as a minister after Rose Leon.
+In August 1978, she was appointed Minister of Education by Michael Manley in his government, making her the second Jamaican woman to serve as a minister after Rose Leon.
 The Department of Education led them until the PNP's defeat against the Jamaica Labor Party (JLP) in the general election and the end of Manley's term on 1 November 1980.

 Subsequently, she resumed teaching and devoted herself in particular to the expansion of mathematical education in Jamaica.